Tyler Cowen: Cultural economics and globalization

+Culture

+Cowen has drawn attention to the negative consequences of marijuana legalisation, while remaining in favour of legalisation.

+Artificial intelligence

+Cowen had announced that OpenAI's o3 model was indicative of being AGI.
+In 2025, he praised the development of AI actresses, in particular Tilly Norwood, without her being adapted to play an actress in any media, including television or film.
+The article highlighted how she met beauty standards and was a virgin, aspects Cowen found important.
+The article received backlash by Lyz Lenz and other journalists for Cowen's lack of consideration of the state of the technology and focus on her feminine aesthetic.

 Media and public commentary

-Cowen is an influential public economist whose writings, interviews, and online commentary bridge academic economics and mainstream discourse.
+Cowen is an influential public economist whose writings and interviews bridge academic economics and mainstream discourse on politics and sociology.

 Marginal Revolution

-In 2003, Cowen and fellow economist Alex Tabarrok launched the blog Marginal Revolution, which became one of the most widely read economics blogs in the world.
+In August 2003, Cowen and fellow economist Alex Tabarrok launched the blog Marginal Revolution, which became one of the most widely read economics blogs in the world.
 The site covers economics, culture, politics, and global development, and has been cited by academics and policymakers alike.
 The Wall Street Journal called it “required reading for anyone serious about economic ideas.”

 In addition to daily commentary, Cowen and Tabarrok use the platform to announce academic research, book reviews, and cultural reflections.
 Their posts have been collected in several anthologies and cited in economic literature for their early discussion of “markets in everything” — the blog’s long-running theme examining unexpected market mechanisms.

 Conversations with Tyler

 Since 2015, Cowen has hosted Conversations with Tyler, a podcast produced by the Mercatus Center that features long-form interviews with leading thinkers in economics, philosophy, science, and culture.
 His guests have included Amartya Sen, Esther Duflo, Margaret Atwood, and Peter Thiel.
 The show’s conversational style and Cowen’s deep preparation have been praised for eliciting substantive discussion.
-The Atlantic described it as “a masterclass in curiosity.”
+The Atlantic described it as "a masterclass in curiosity."

 Columns and publications

-Cowen writes a regular column for Bloomberg Opinion, where he comments on global economics, technology, and culture.
-His essays also appear in The New York Times, The Economist, The Free Press, and other major outlets.
-He frequently addresses topics such as artificial intelligence, higher education, philanthropy, and the pace of innovation.

-In 2025, Cowen’s essays on artificial intelligence, particularly those exploring AI-assisted creativity and “digital actors,” gained attention for blending economic and philosophical analysis of emergent technologies.
+Since April 2025, Cowen has written a regular column for The Free Press, having moved there after roughly eight years as a Bloomberg Opinion columnist.
+He previously wrote the "Economic Scene" column for The New York Times.
+His essays have also appeared in The Wall Street Journal, Forbes, Newsweek, and other major outlets.